franticnerd/academic-kickstart/content/home/about.md

 My research is to build intelligent systems that acquire knowledge from data for effective task support and decision making.
-Towards this goal, much of my recent work has been centered around **mining unstructured text data**, with particular emphasis on developing techniques that learn from data in a **label-efficient** and **robust** way.
+Towards this goal, much of my recent work has been centered around **mining unstructured data** (text, time series), with particular emphasis on developing techniques that learn from data in a **label-efficient** and **robust** way.
 I am also broadly interested in **probabilistic models**, **uncertainty estimation**, and **semi-supervised learning**.